MustardOS/mustardos.github.io/installation/install.md

 This will create all the needed files and folders for you to put your favourite content on.

 {: .important-title }
-> Be Patient
+> **Be Patient**
 >
 >If you find that your device is stuck during "Factory Reset" please give it at least 5-10 minutes before hitting the
 > reset button.
-This should not happen, but if it does please make a post in the Discord issues channel.
+This should not happen, but if it does please make a post in the Community Forum issues channel.

 # Updating An Existing Install